Click the button above to see our departments

-Prior to establishing the department, adults and children had been treated together, but as numbers of patients and staff rose, Child OPD was separated, whereupon staff became more specialised.
-In the first few years after the department opened, it serviced mainly children of migrant workers from Burma, who already lived in Thailand, but as the clinic has expanded and more people became aware of its services, it has increasingly seen cross-border patients.
-The demographic of patients in Child OPD is now 69% from the Thai side and 31% from inside Burma.
+Prior to establishing the department, adults and children were treated in the same department.
+As numbers of patients rose, Child OPD was separated and staff received more specialised training.
+In the first few years after the department opened, it serviced mainly children of migrant workers from Burma living in Thailand, but as the clinic has expanded and more people became aware of its services, it has increasingly seen cross-border patients.
+The demographic of patients in Child OPD is now 69% residing in Thailand and 31% crossing the border from Burma.

 The department focuses on curative care, growth monitoring, nutrition assessment and malnutrition, and is committed to treating the common illnesses it sees, such as dengue fever, anaemia (hematologic disorders), diarrhoea and acute respiratory infections.

-Health education is the department’s main priorities, so that when patients leave they will be better informed on health issues.
+Health education is one of the department’s main priorities, so that when patients leave they will be better informed on health and child development issues.
 For example, the staff will tell the parents what food is best for a malnourished child, or for a breastfeeding mother.
-Or when a child is immunised, they will tell patients alternate places to get immunised if they can’t follow up at MTC.
+When a child is immunised, they will tell patients about alternative places for immunised if they cannot follow up at MTC.
 Ideally, patients will take this information back with them to their communities.

-During the rainy season, a number of seasonal disease patients’ visit surges.
-Due to the excessive caseloads, some patients have to go back home without receiving treatment.
-In addition, since we moved to the new clinic compound in 2016, some patients find it hard to visit the clinic for follow-up who are strongly encouraged to revisit, i.e., malnourished or chronic disease patients.
-To tackle this issue, we schedule for the follow-up date monthly from bi-weekly.
+During the rainy season, the number of patients with seasonal diseases increases rapidly.
+The high caseload number results in long waiting and some patients going back home without receiving treatment.
+In addition, since we moved to the new clinic in 2016, some patients that are strongly advised to come for follow-up (e.g. malnourished children or chronic disease) find it hard to reach the clinic.
+To tackle this issue, we schedule for monthly follow-ups instead of every 2 weeks.

-There are 5 health workers including in charge at Child Medical OPD, providing essential healthcare service and psycho-social support to children.
-Child Medical OPD consists of 4 examination rooms with 1 ultrasound.
+There are 5 health workers at Child OPD, providing essential healthcare service and psycho-social support to children.
+Child OPD consists of 4 examination rooms and has 1 ultrasound.